 Earlier this year, NASA and Boeing engineers subjected the tank to 23 baseline tests that simulate actual flight conditions, and the tank aced the tests.
-The tank is fitted with thousands of sensors to measure stress, pressure and temperature, while high-speed cameras and microphones capture every moment to identify buckling or cracking in the cylindrical tank wall.
+The tank is fitted with thousands of sensors to measure stress, pressure, and temperature, while high-speed cameras and microphones capture every moment to identify buckling or cracking in the cylindrical tank wall.
 This final test will apply controlled forces stronger than those engineers expect the tank to endure during flight, similar to the test that ruptured the liquid hydrogen tank and created noise heard in some Huntsville neighborhoods near Marshall.

-This is final test in a series of structural qualification tests that have pushed the rocket’s structures to the limits from top to bottom to help ensure the rocket is ready for the Artemis lunar missions.
+This is the final test in a series of structural qualification tests that have pushed the rocket’s structures to the limits from top to bottom to help ensure the rocket is ready for the Artemis lunar missions.
 Completion of this upcoming test will mark a major milestone for the SLS Program.

-The Marshall team started structural qualification testing on the rocket in May 2017 with an integrated test of the upper part of the rocket stacked together: the Interim Cryogenic Propulsion Stage, the Orion stage adapter and the launch vehicle stage adapter.
-Then the team moved on to testing the four largest structures that make up the 212-foot-tall core stage.
+The Marshall team started structural qualification testing on the rocket in May 2017 with an integrated test of the upper part of the rocket stacked together: the Interim Cryogenic Propulsion Stage, the Orion stage adapter, and the launch vehicle stage adapter.
+Then the team moved on to testing the four largest structures that make up the 212-foot-tall (65-meter-tall) core stage.
 The last baseline test for Artemis I was completed in March 2020 before the team’s access to Marshall was restricted because of the COVID-19 pandemic.
 The NASA and Boeing team returned to work the first week in June to prepare for conducting the final liquid oxygen test to failure.

-The structural qualification tests help verify models showing the structural design can survive flight.
+The structural qualification tests help verify models showing the structural design can survive the flight.
 Structural testing has been completed on three of the largest core stage structures: the engine section, the intertank, and the liquid hydrogen tank.
 The liquid oxygen tank has completed baseline testing and will now wrap up core stage testing with the upcoming test to find the tank’s point of failure.

 “The liquid oxygen tests and the other tests to find the point of failure really put the hardware through the paces,” said April Potter, the SLS test project manager for liquid oxygen and liquid hydrogen structural tests.
 “NASA will now have the information to build upon our systems and push exploration farther than ever before.”

-The SLS rocket, Orion spacecraft, Gateway and human landing system are part of NASA’s backbone for deep space exploration.
+The SLS rocket, Orion spacecraft, Gateway, and human landing system are part of NASA’s backbone for deep space exploration.
 The Artemis program is the next step in human space exploration.
 It is part of America’s broader Moon to Mars exploration approach, in which astronauts will explore the Moon and gain experience to enable humanity’s next giant leap, sending humans to Mars.